 Inertias lack geometry and color and naturally do not support geometry-based visualization.
 You must visualize such elements using alternative means.
-If the element is associated with a General Variable Mass block, you can use the same simple graphic markers available in the Solid block or an equivalent inertia ellipsoid—a shape whose dimensions depend directly on the inertia parameters that you specify.
-The visualization of an element associated with an Inertia block is always in the form of an inertia icon.
+If the element is associated with a General Variable Mass block, you can use the same graphic markers provided in the solid blocks or an equivalent inertia ellipsoid—a shape whose dimensions depend directly on the inertia parameters that you specify.
+If the element is associated with an Inertia block, you can use the markers of the solid blocks or an inertia icon.

 For more information on visualization, see Visualize a Model and Its Components.

 Add a plain fixed inertia to a double-pendulum model, position it at

 the free end of the outer link, and set its mass to 25 g using the